-A fun packed event in the heart of Falkirk town centre, this year’s Falkirk Storytelling Festival takes place between 3rd and 6th October 2019.
+A fun packed event in the heart of Falkirk town centre, Falkirk Storytelling Festival takes place in early October.

 The Festival has its roots in storytelling but reaches out to cover music and performance.

-Children’s authors Victoria Williamson, Michelle Sloan, David McPhail, Lindsay Littleson, Danny Scott and Kelpies Prize 2017 winner Emily Ilett will also be appearing at the Howgate Shopping Centre in a series of fun-packed sessions for children.
-Trinity Church will also be getting in on the act with The Fun Gang children’s shows.
-On the musical front this year’s festival will feature rapidly rising country music star Katee Kross, a special concert from American folk musicians Audrey Knuth and Larry Unger plus some of Falkirk’s finest writers and musicians.
+Children’s authors Victoria Williamson, Michelle Sloan, David McPhail, Lindsay Littleson, Danny Scott and Kelpies Prize 2017 winner Emily Ilett also made an appearance at the Howgate Shopping Centre in a series of fun-packed sessions for children.
+Trinity Church got in on the act with The Fun Gang children’s shows.
+On the musical front last year’s festival featured rapidly rising country music star Katee Kross, a special concert from American folk musicians Audrey Knuth and Larry Unger plus some of Falkirk’s finest writers and musicians.

-The fun and educational Play Talk Read Bus double decker will be rolling up at the Steeple on Saturday 5 October bringing a bus load of free interactive activities and educational ideas for youngsters.
-Also on Saturday, The Howgate will be hosting a magical Myths and Legends Day featuring cosplay, film props, fantastic beasts and interactive storytelling and artist’s workshops.
+The fun and educational Play Talk Read Bus double decker rolled up at the Steeple on Saturday 5 October bringing a bus load of free interactive activities and educational ideas for youngsters.
+Also on Saturday, The Howgate hosted a magical Myths and Legends Day featuring cosplay, film props, fantastic beasts and interactive storytelling and artist’s workshops.

-A number of new venues for this year sees The Wheatsheaf play host to Alan Brown, author of Overlander coast to coast cycling in the Scottish Highlands.
-The Therapy Workshop on East Bridge Street has a packed programme of author events and wellbeing workshops.
-North Star on Vicar Street has an all-day session on Sunday 6th October including the ever popular Chords and Coffee in the afternoon followed by poetry and music from Ross Fairweather in the evening with special offers on pizza and cocktails throughout the day.
-Sunday afternoon also sees well known Falkirk based solicitor and crime author William McIntyre, creator of the Robbie Munro series of fast paced and funny thrillers appearing at the Gin Lounge in Princes St. Café Nero on the High Street will feature a very special storytelling event for mums and toddlers on Friday 4th October with an extra special guest appearance for those able to make it along.
-Waterstones bookshop will also be hosting a number of free author events during the festival including award winning children’s author Lari Don, an Alice in Wonderland event and an evening session with Lin Anderson.
+A number of new venues saw The Wheatsheaf play host to Alan Brown, author of Overlander coast to coast cycling in the Scottish Highlands.
+The Therapy Workshop on East Bridge Street had a packed programme of author events and wellbeing workshops.
+North Star on Vicar Street hosted an all-day session including the ever popular Chords and Coffee in the afternoon followed by poetry and music from Ross Fairweather in the evening.
+Well known Falkirk based solicitor and crime author William McIntyre, creator of the Robbie Munro series of fast paced and funny thrillers appeard at the Gin Lounge.
+Café Nero on the High Street featured a very special storytelling event for mums and toddlers with an extra special guest appearance for those able to make it along.
+Waterstones bookshop also be hosted a number of free author events during the festival including an evening session with Lin Anderson.

 A mini showreel of some of the highlights from last year’s event can be viewed here